junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 *Jen has a skirt just like that.* His mind frantically thinks, panic starts climbing from his spine.

-"Vince--" The voice gets louder, the sound of breath gets mixed in the wind.
+"Vince --" The voice gets louder, the sound of breath gets mixed in the wind.

 Vince holds his hands on his temples, shutting his eyes.
-"Jen, please--" he pleas, tears gathering in his eyes.
+"Jen, please --" he pleas, tears gathering in his eyes.

 He feels the floor shake.
 Once, twice.
 But is it earthquake or his leg shaking, he cannot tell.

 He thinks the lightbulbs over the mirror start flickering again too.
 More intensely going brighter then darker, and brighter again, prickling his closed eyelids, leaving them hot and pained.
 Or maybe it's just the tears making the effect.

 He swallows hard over the lump in his throat, letting the tears fall.
-"Jen, I'm so, so sorry--" he talks into the cold night wind in the middle of the room.
+"Jen, I'm so, so sorry --" he talks into the cold night wind in the middle of the room.

 "Why?" she asks gently.
 Her voice so soft, so real, far too solid to be a hallucination from sound of wind.

 Vince snaps up his head and stares through his teary eyes.

-Undoubtedly, Jen stands right there, in her beautiful white dress, even still wearing her favorite lipstick color, the sparkling pink.
+Undoubtedly, Jen stands right there, in her beautiful red dress, even still wearing her favorite lipstick color, the sparkling pink.
 He remembers it tastes like strawberry like yesterday.
 They would have kissed, and hugged, and had so much joy in each other's embrace, if she didn't -- if he didn't --

 Vince breathes heavily.
 "Is this a dream?" he whispers, looking around the room again as if it can give him some answer, not daring to breathe as if it will blow the image of his love away.

 "No, my love," Jen smiles at him, walking closer, "not a dream.
 I'm here."
 The edge of her dress floats around her bare feet.
 She walks over to him.

 Vince can't do anything but stares at her movement, taking her in.
-Jen lands a hand on his cheek, caressing the stubble.
+Jen lands a hand on his cheek, caressing his stubble.

 "I'm right here."
 She smiles gently, looking into his eyes.
 "But you didn't ask the right question."

 "Are you --" Vince stumbles, tilting his head, leaning into her hand.
 He blinks the tears away to take a proper look at the woman standing inches away from him.
-He takes another deep breaths, asking shakily, "-- are you really you?"
+He takes another deep breaths, asking shakily, "-- Is that really you?"

 "No," the woman that looks like Jen answers, her smile not fading but growing warmer, her hands still moving on Vince's face.
 "Better.
 I'm an angel."

 Vince can't tear his gaze away, he can't move his head or body away, he just can't.
 Everything in her is drawing him in, and he's too tired to think or resist.
-He leans in more, dropping his head so his lips are almost already ghosting around her skin.
+He leans in more, dropping his head so his lips are ghosting around her skin.
+Her skin feels cold.
+But the night wind is cold tool.

-"Angel..." he murmurs under his breaths, his brain failing to register the meaning.
+"Angel..." he murmurs under his breath, his brain failing to register the meaning.

 "I can't bring her back," she says as she moves the hand to his scalp, fingers lingering on his hair behind the ear, "but I can make the pain go away."